The short answer is Yes. Travel vaccinations and medicines are necessary for some African countries. The long answer is much more complicated.

 To narrow down your search, you may consider whether you’d like to visit North, South, East, West or Central Africa, or one of the island nations.
 Many black Americans and West Indians choose a West African country as their first stop on the continent since most of their ancestors hail from that region.

 Language is another consideration.
 English, French, Portuguese, and Arabic are widely spoken across the continent, along with 1,500+ indigenous languages.
 Some travelers prefer to visit an English speaking country to avoid a language barrier.
 Others enjoy the challenge of learning to communicate in a new language.
 You might also consider whether a visa and/or travel vaccines are required.
 Some choose visa free countries.
 And some elect not to be vaccinated and avoid countries where vaccines are required.
+Weather is another thing to consider.
+The seasons are reversed in the global south, so be sure to check the average daily temperatures for your country of choice.

 One of the most important considerations is where your interests lie.
 Do you prefer laidback vacations with gorgeous beaches or do you wish to go on safari?
 Do you want to see waterfalls, mountains and other natural landscapes or are you more interested in visiting historical sites and museums?
 Do you want to enjoy adrenaline rush activities or would you rather experience village life and learn about the people and their culture?
 These answers can help you find the most suitable country and itinerary for you.